kroma-network/kroma-specs/specs/glossary.md

 [public-round]: glossary.md#public-round

-A public round is the time period during which any account registered as a Validator can submit the output.
+A public round is the time period during which any account registered as a validator can submit the output.
 Any validator can participate in the public round, but only one validator is fully recognized as an output submitter.

 Consider a case where multiple validators competitively submit output in a public round.

-Except for the first-place validator with a valid output submission transaction in the L1 block,

-the remaining validators' transactions will fail and will not be recognized as output submitters.
+Except for the first-place validator with a valid output submission transaction in the L1 block, the remaining validators' transactions will fail and will not be recognized as output submitters.

 However, some of them will have already spent their gas.
 To handle this situation, we provide an option flag to indicate whether or not to participate in the public round.
 Since we're taking a conservative approach, the default value is set to false.

+## Output Reward

+[output-reward]: glossary.md#output-reward

+Output submission rewards are given as an incentive for validators to submit checkpoint output.

+In [Validator System V1][validator-system-v1], the output reward is the same as the [validator reward][validator-reward], otherwise in [Validator System V2][validator-system-v2], it consists of the validator reward, [base reward][base-reward], and [boosted reward][boosted-reward].

 ## Validator Reward

 [validator-reward]: glossary.md#validator-reward

-The validator reward is calculated using the following formula:
+In [Validator System V1][validator-system-v1], the validator reward is calculated using the following formula:
 `(L2 base fee + L2 priority fee) * validator reward scalar / 10000`.

+In [Validator System V2][validator-system-v2], the validator reward is given in terms of KRO tokens, and is calculated as the sum of the [base reward][base-reward] and [boosted reward][boosted-reward] multiplied by the commission rate.

 ## Base Reward